distributed-system-analysis/pbench/doc/CONTRIBUTING.md

 1. Make sure to add proper details to the Issue raised
 1. Upload screenshot(if possible) in dashboard issues
 1. Apply proper labels to the Issue
-1. Make sure to add Milestone and Project to the issue to mention specific release.
 1. Try to actively respond to the communication in case of comments in the same issue.

 ## Reviewing a pull request